MacArthur Fellow and acclaimed Haitian writer, author of Brother, I'm Dying and Claire of the Sea Light

 Danticat’s latest work, Everything Inside, is a stunning collection of powerful, emotionally absorbing stories that tackle the complexities of diaspora.
-It was named one of best books of 2019 by NPR, Time, BuzzFeed, and Esquire, was nominated for The National Book Critics Circle Award and was also a finalist for The Story Prize.
+It was named one of best books of 2019 by NPR, Time, BuzzFeed, and Esquire, won the 2020 National Book Critics Circle Award and the Story Prize, making her the first two-time winner of the award.
 Previous works include The Art of Death, Writing the Final Story—a personal account of her mother dying from cancer and a deeply considered reckoning with the ways that other writers have approached death in their own work—which was a National Book Critics Circle Award finalist; Claire of the Sea Light, a stunning work of fiction that brings us deep into the intertwined lives of a small seaside town where a little girl has gone missing; Brother, I’m Dying, which won the National Book Critics Circle Award and was a National Book Award finalist; Krik?
 Krak!, a National Book Award finalist; The Farming of Bones, an American Book Award winner; and The Dew Breaker, a PEN/Faulkner Award finalist and winner of the inaugural Story Prize.

 Danticat has also received the MacArthur ‘Genius’ Grant and been published in The New Yorker, The New York Times, Harper’s, The Nation and elsewhere.
 She has appeared in the films Stones in the Sun, The Foreigner’s Home, had a small cameo in Beloved directed by Oscar award winning director Jonathan Demme, and has worked on the documentaries, Girl Rising, The Agronomist, and Egalité for All: Toussaint Louverture and the Haitian Revolution.